barunik/barunik.github.io/_features/01-about.md

 ### About
 <br/>

-Jozef Baruník is an *Associate Professor* at the Institute of Economic Studies, Charles University in Prague.
-He also serves as a head of the Econometrics department at the Czech Academy of Sciences.
-In his [**research**](#/features/03-publications), he develops mathematical models for understanding financial problems (such as measuring and managing financial risk), develops statistical methods and analyzes financial data.
-Especially, he is interested in asset pricing, high-frequency data, financial econometrics, machine learning, high-dimensional financial data sets (big data), and frequency domain econometrics (cyclical properties and behavior of economic variables).
+Jozef Baruník is an *Associate Professor* at the Institute of Economic Studies, Charles University in Prague, where he is the **Director of the Master in Finance and Data Analytics (MFDA) programme**.
+He is also **head of the Econometrics Department** at the Czech Academy of Sciences.
+In his [*research*](#/features/03-publications) he develops mathematical models for understanding financial problems (such as the measurement and management of financial risk), develops statistical methods and analyses financial data.
+He is particularly interested in asset pricing, high-frequency data, financial econometrics, machine learning, high-dimensional financial datasets (big data), and frequency domain econometrics (cyclical properties and behaviour of economic variables).

+In addition to his academic roles, Jozef has contributed to the practical application of his research, and often takes on a variety of roles such as panel member for **ERC** consolidator grants, an external consultant for the Market Intelligence division of the **Bank of England** or other funding agencies and professional bodies.

-Jozef's work has appeared in the *Review of Economics and Statistics*, *Econometrics Journal*, *Journal of Financial Econometrics*, *Journal of Financial Markets*, *Econometric Reviews*, *Journal of Economic Dynamics and Control*, *The Energy Journal*,  he is an Associate Editor of the Digital Finance, Journal of Economic Interaction and Coordination, and Kybernetika, and also referees frequently for several journals and grant agencies in the fields of econometrics, finance, and statistics.
+Jozef's **research has appeared** in the *Review of Economics and Statistics*, *Econometrics Journal*, *Journal of Financial Econometrics*, *Journal of Financial Markets*, *Econometric Reviews*, *Journal of Economic Dynamics and Control*, *The Energy Journal*,  he is an associate editor of the Digital Finance, Journal of Economic Interaction and Coordination, and Kybernetika.

 <br/>